daveottley/cligpt/README.md

 GPT CLI Tool Help & Usage
 -------------------------
 This tool supports both one-off queries and an interactive REPL.
 It accepts reasoning effort flags to customize processing, and a debug flag for extra output.
+If no subcommand is provided, arguments are treated as a query by default.

 When the tool starts, it prints a header in the following format:
   [mode: <model_name> - reasoning effort: <reasoning_effort>]